Skip to main content

 To properly assess the risk involved, we must distinguish between a joint popping and a joint clicking.
 Let’s go through each and define the differences.

 If you’re like most people, your knuckles and ankles pop pretty often.
 There is usually a buildup of nitrogen gas in the tissue that holds the joint surfaces together, also known as the joint capsule.
 Our joints pop when we release that nitrogen gas.
 So no, popping your knuckles will not directly cause arthritis.
-It can cause a decrease in muscle tone over time since the nitrogen gas being released causes the muscle to relax, which allows the joint to have more range of motion.
-Also, the pops release endorphins, which is why it is a pleasurable sensation.
+It can cause a decrease in muscle tone over time, as the nitrogen gas released causes the muscle to relax, allowing the joint to have a greater range of motion.
+Additionally, the pops release endorphins, which is why they are a pleasurable sensation.

 On the other hand, you may experience clicking in your shoulders or ankles, which might not be as harmless.
-If your joints are not correctly aligned, tendons or ligaments can rub against a bony surface and cause friction, producing a clicking sound.
-If you hear something every time you move your shoulder or ankle a certain way, this may indicate some misalignment that might wear down the bony surface over time.
+If your joints are not properly aligned, tendons or ligaments can rub against a bony surface, causing friction and producing a clicking sound.
+If you hear a clicking sound every time you move your shoulder or ankle in a certain way, this may indicate a misalignment that could wear down the bony surface over time.

 Should I be concerned about joint clicking or popping?